 EVX-02 is protected by trade secrets and the proprietary nature of the PIONEER technologies which cannot be copied.
 Our patent portfolio related to EVX-02 currently includes two patent families.
 The first patent family, also related to EVX-03, is a method patent directed at inducing an anti-cancer immune response in patients by administrating EVX-02 immunotherapy concept comprising DNA plasmid and polaxomer 188, a novel adjuvant.
 The second patent family is directed at a method of inducing and anti-cancer immune response in patients by administrating the EVX-02 plasmid alone.
-As of September 2020, the first patent family is in the international phase, or PCT and upon entering into national phase is expected to lapse in March 2040.
-The second patent family is in its priority year and is expected to lapse upon filing a natinal or PCT application in December 2040.
+As of December 31, 2020, both patent families are in the international phase, or PCT, and upon entering into national phase, the first patent family is expected to lapse in March 2040 and the second in December 2040.